delta-io/delta/PROTOCOL.md

 name| Name of this (possibly nested) column type| String containing the name of a primitive type, a struct definition, an array definition or a map definition nullable| Boolean denoting whether this field can be null metadata| A JSON map containing information about this column.
 Keys prefixed with `Delta` are reserved for the implementation.
-See [TODO](#) for more information on column level metadata that clients must handle when writing to a table.
+See [Column Metadata](#column-metadata) for more information on column level metadata that clients must handle when writing to a table.

 ### Array Type